claraxfee/hugo-mock-landing-page-domain-name/content/post/fixes/index.md

 # Update: bug fixes and improvements

-> We heard your feedback: below is a list of our most recent bug fixes and improvements!
+> ## 🐛We heard your feedback: below is a list of our most recent bug fixes and improvements!🐛

 ### Version 2.1.4